 Alexandra Zakharik (Sasha Zakharik) - Rocky Road

 Anastasiya Vakhomchik (Malashkevich Anastasiya) - Invisible

-Olga Grigoryeva, Julia Yanochkina, Svetlana Kaufman (CHAKRAS band) - La-ley-la
+Olga Grigoryeva, Julia Yanochkina, Svetlana Kaufman (CHAKRAS) - La-ley-la

 Anastasiya Razvadovskaya - Hello